Guiyang demographic analysis and economy overview

 Similar to its

-nominal GDP, Guiyang’s nominal GDP per capita has doubled from 9, 015 RMB in
+nominal GDP, Guiyang’s nominal GDP per capita had been increased by 4

 to come as Guiyang pushes for sustainable development.
 Other factors that